 To ensure the safety of children, personnel and visitors to Saint Timothy Catholic School, it is necessary to conduct regular fire drills and to inspect the physical plant for fire safety.
-At the beginning of the school year, fire/emergency drill instruction will be provided in each homeroom with continued instruction and practice throughout the year
+At the beginning of the school year, fire/emergency drill instruction will be provided in each homeroom with continued instruction and practice throughout the year bonds of communion with others.

-SEXUAL HARASSMENT - STUDENTS

-Sexuality affects all aspects of the person including, in a general way, the aptitude for forming bonds of communion with others.
 The Office of Catholic Schools of the Diocese of Arlington endeavors to provide for its students an atmosphere free from sexual harassment.

+SEXUAL HARASSMENT AND/OR SEXUAL ABUSE - STUDENTS

+Sexuality affects all aspects of the person including, in a general way, the aptitude for forming